skaija/susan-testing/Test/APIs/index.md

 ## API access rights

 The APIs hosted at api.digitransit.fi are publicly available for all and require no credentials.
-If you want to improve or modify the APIs in some way, you can either contribute to the projects through https://github.com/HSLdevcom or host your own APIs based on those sources.
+If you want to improve or modify them in some way, you can either contribute to the projects through https://github.com/HSLdevcom or host your own APIs based on those sources.

 ## APIs
 | API                                                                             | Description                     |